 Worth reading in full.

-We’ve created a one-stop shop down here for people who want to buy (or make) a “Mask Exempt” lanyard/card.
-You can print out and laminate a fairly standard one for free here and it has the advantage of not explicitly claiming you have a disability.
-But if you have no qualms about that (or you are disabled), you can buy a lanyard from Amazon saying you do have a disability/medical exemption here (takes a while to arrive).
-The Government has instructions on how to download an official “Mask Exempt” notice to put on your phone here.
-You can get a “Hidden Disability” tag from ebay here and an “exempt” card with lanyard for just £1.99 from Etsy here.
-And, finally, if you feel obliged to wear a mask but want to signal your disapproval of having to do so, you can get a “sexy world” mask with the Swedish flag on it here.
+We’ve created a one-stop shop down here for people who want to obtain a “Mask Exempt” lanyard/card – because wearing a mask causes them “severe distress”, for instance.
+You can print out and laminate a fairly standard one for free here and the Government has instructions on how to download an official “Mask Exempt” notice to put on your phone here.
+And if you feel obliged to wear a mask but want to signal your disapproval of having to do so, you can get a “sexy world” mask with the Swedish flag on it here.

 Don’t forget to sign the petition on the UK Government’s petitions website calling for an end to mandatory face masks in shops here.